lit/lit/packages/lit-virtualizer/README.md

 ### `scroll` directive

 `scroll` is a lit-html directive that turns its parent element into a virtual scrolling area.
-It requires a template for rendering virtual children, and an array of items for populating the template.
+It requires a `renderItem` function for rendering virtual children, and an array of items to render.

 Say we are building an index page for a blog, and need a list of link to all blog posts.
 The blog has thousands of posts, so we want the list to have virtual scrolling.
 Here's our index.html...
 ```html